s-brenner/SBNetwork/README.md

-# SBNetworkMonitor
+# SBNetwork

-A thin wrapper around NWPathMonitor that includes a custom Combine publisher.
+Extensions to the Network framework.
+Includes a publisher for NWPathMonitor.